DoviniJ/GxEprs/README.md

 Example 1:
 ```
 #Model 0: y = PRS_trd + confounders + error and assume y is a binary trait.
-Note that the confounders are optional.
-Can use any number of confounders to adjust the phenotype upon user requirement.
+Note that the data columns in covariate file for confounders are optional.
+See 7. in "Input Files".

 a <- GWAS_binary(plink_path, "mydata", "Bpd.txt", "Bcd.txt")
 trd <- a[c("ID", "A1", "OR")]